tembo-io/website/docs/tembo-stacks/tembo-operator-gke.md

 sidebar_position: 9
 ---

-# Running the Tembo Operator on AWS EKS
+# Running the Tembo Operator on GCP GKE

 The Tembo Operator allows you to run multiple Tembo Stacks on Kubernetes.
-This guide shows you how to set up the Tembo Operator on AWS EKS and provides an example of spinning up and connecting to a Postgres instance hosted on Kubernetes.
+This guide shows you how to set up the Tembo Operator on GCP GKE and provides an example of spinning up and connecting to a Postgres instance hosted on Kubernetes.

 This tutorial requires the following prerequisites: